winwisely99/web/README.md

 # web

+# Needed only for Local Testing

-# Install Dev Dependenies in root for Sass Compiler with Node JS
+## Install Dev Dependenies in LE root (src/github.com/letsencrypt/website)
+## for Node Sass Compiler
 $ npm install -D node-sass nodemon

-# To compile Sass and minify
+## To compile Sass and minify
 $ npm run build-css

-# To watch changes to Sass and Build
+## To watch changes to Sass and Build
 $ npm run watch-css